raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

-And another that zips generators together to make a new generator:
+And here's another that zips generators together to make a new generator:

 ```javascript
 function zip (...generators) {